nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 "Rsolv" is no longer used.

 `iscren` is a flag to define the dielectric charge scaling option.
-`iscren 1` implies the original scaling from Klamt and Schüürmann, mainly "(&epsilon;-1)/(&epsilon;+1/2)", where &epsilon; is the dielectric constant. `iscren 0` implies the modified scaling suggested by Stefanovich and Truong[^7], mainly "(&epsilon;-1)/&epsilon;".
+`iscren 1` implies the original scaling from Klamt and Schürmann, mainly "(&epsilon;-1)/(&epsilon;+1/2)", where &epsilon; is the dielectric constant. `iscren 0` implies the modified scaling suggested by Stefanovich and Truong[^7], mainly "(&epsilon;-1)/&epsilon;".